dotnet/docs-maui/docs/user-interface/controls/listview.md

 </ListView>
 ```

-Inside the `ViewCell`, layout can be managed by any .NET MAUI layout.
+Inside the <xref:Microsoft.Maui.Controls.ViewCell>, layout can be managed by any .NET MAUI layout.
 In this example, layout is managed by a <xref:Microsoft.Maui.Controls.Grid>.
 The <xref:Microsoft.Maui.Controls.Grid> contains an `Image` object, and two `Label` objects, that all bind to properties of the `Monkey` class.

 The following screenshot shows the result of templating each item in the list: